CamKeys-Git/neuralNetwork/README.md

 initial_nn_params = [initial_Theta1(:) ; initial_Theta2(:)];
 ```

-Using the regularized cost function shown below, nnCostFunction will return the initial cost using our random weights, initial_nn_params.
+Using MatLab to impliment the functions below for the regularized cost and the sigmoid activation function for logistic regression, nnCostFunction will return the initial cost using our random weights, initial_nn_params.
 The cost will be high before training.

 ![Alt Text](https://i.imgur.com/IWnFgmx.jpg)